AlgyJr/ios_guides/Navigation-Controller.md

 instantiated it and pushed it onto the navigation stack (if there is even a navigation stack).
-For example, later on, we might want to reuse `NameController` to edit names a different situation where we instatiated it and presented it from a view controller class we haven't even created at this time.
+For example, later on, we might want to reuse `NameController` to edit names a different situation where we instantiated it and presented it from a view controller class we haven't even created at this time.

 Thus maintaining a reference to something of type `ViewController` would